 What is the role of the Unemployment Insurance Fund?

 The Unemployment Insurance Fund (UIF) is part of the Government’s Social Security programme.
-The Fund has been established to provide short term relief to workers, subject to certain conditions, when they become unemployed, or are unable to work because of illness, maternity or adoption leave and also to provide relief to the dependants of decreased contributors.
+The Fund has been established to provide short-term relief to workers, subject to certain conditions when they become unemployed, or are unable to work because of illness, maternity or adoption leave and also to provide relief to the dependents of deceased contributors.

 How to register with the Fund?

 The employer is compelled to register with the Fund as soon as business activities commence and the first workers begin to work.
 The prescribed UI 8 form for commercial employers or UI 8(D) form for domestic workers should be completed and submitted to the UIF.